Chris-Ngu/EnterpriseSolution/README.md

 Video calls

-Public calander system for branch/ individual events that can be seen by everyone
+Public calander system for branch/ individual events that can be seen by everyone (Possibly Google Calendar API)

-Email system used for registration, notifications, or any other purposes
+Email system used for registration, notifications, or any other purposes (Using System.Net.Email libraries)

 music player that detects audio files in selected folders to play client side